haxtheweb/edtechjoker/draft-outline.md

 - If everyone nailed something, write that down in another column

 ### Scribes.
 What did we not understand?
+- Post your gist to teams so others can see
 - We'll go a pod at a time.
 What concepts / things in both stretches did you NOT understand?
 - If there's other related concepts to what we're doing, let's say it's "I don't understand the difference between let, const, var" then we'll address those sorts of things as we go
 - Nothing is out of bound as far as aspects of doing these stretches that you didn't understand.
 The point of the unconference format is to resolve gaps in knowledge.
 We grow when we question.
 - When someone mentions something that they didn't get, if your group wrote down that you 'got it' for that concept, raise your hand / say so.
-- We'll write down on the board concepts that need additional coverage and require a break out group to resolve
+- We'll assemble concepts that need additional coverage and require a break out group to resolve
 - After this list is generated, we'll form mini-study groups for each concept
 - People that feel confident they understood the concept, you are the defacto instructor there.
 LA's and I will also join discussion groups to help ensure content is accurate.
 - People that feel lost on a concept, you are the students working with that instructor to better understand the concept